jcollings/importwp-woocommerce/README.md

 ### 2.1.2

-- Add - New Attribute "Used for variations" field.
+- ADD - New Attribute "Used for variations" field.